 Excessive Speed (PC)

 Another game from a PC magazine.
 Obscure but fun top-down racer with a few game modes: classic racing, time trial and driving with a bomb, as well as a limited selection of cars and tracks to unlock.
 It had really good visuals for its time.
-Even in 2021 it doesn't look that bad but it has enough rough edges to warrant dozens of negative Steam reviews.
+Even in 2021 it doesn't look that bad.
+But it has some rough edges to warrant dozens of negative Steam reviews.

 I still own a CD with it.